 Golf clubs are expensive and if you’re a golfer, you know that it is important to take care of your investment so that they last as long as possible.
 This article discusses how long a golf club driver lasts.
-If you want to learn more about the lifespan of your golf driver and how to prolong its life, read on!
+Let’s start with the basic question of does a golf driver wear out?

 Golfers tend to have good instincts when it comes to their equipment – are you worried that your driver is losing its “pop” or feel “dead” when striking the ball?